Healthy Homes Assessment Oriental Bay

 Oriental Bay Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Oriental Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required for all Oriental Bay and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will be applied to the rental property.
+• Property managers and landlords must keep records to demonstrate conformance with each Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.

 From July 1st 2021

-• Private landlords and property managers are required to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2023

-• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes